 Consider the following features as you do your research.
 Office chairs with these features are the best choices when it comes to relieving pain your lumbar and hip areas.

 If you’re looking to relieve chronic pain in your lower back throughout the day, you absolutely need to buy an office chair that features some kind of lumbar support.
 Most office chairs are curved in the lumbar area to provide this support, but the best chair for back pain will do more than that.
 If you have poor posture these chairs will help.
 Consider finding a chair that offers adjustable lumbar support or lumbar support that contours to the shape of your body automatically.
 These chairs will relieve your pain the best.

-Comfort and Blood Flow
+- Comfort and Blood Flow

 It may go without saying, but you’ll want to buy an office chair that’s comfortable.
 Increased comfort typically leads to increased blood flow (and vice versa), which will help you stay healthy while sitting for extended periods of time.
 For this reason, a padded seat is recommended.
 Again, you may not be able to gauge specific comfort without sitting in the seat itself, but you can form a pretty good idea of overall comfort based on the materials used in the chair’s construction.
 The most comfortable office chairs encourage blood flow and increase breathability using a mesh-fabric hybrid that is both durable and well-ventilated.

 Most people suffer from back pain because they sit too stiff in their office chairs.
 The best ones let you lean back and adjust a wide range of comfort settings to prevent ligaments and hip flexors from shrinking and pulling on your back.
 As such, adjustability is an important component to consider.
 Chairs that offer more adjustments also make good standing desk chairs due to their flexibility.
 It should have the proper height and width to seat you comfortably.
 The top chairs for back pain will allow you to adjust almost every single component of the chair, including the lumbar support to help correct poor posture.
 Consider chairs with plenty of adjustable features that also allow you to adjust seat depth, seat height, and have adjustable armrests.
 Seat height adjustments will make sure your legs are perpendicular to the ground which is essential for good ergonimics.
 When you buy a fully adjustable chair, you can customize your sitting experience to target your comfort needs and wants.
 Some people may prefer a kneeling chair, treadmill desk or an electric standing desk to stay upright and exercise, but most of us have to sit.
 Speaking of standing desks, a standing desk mat is great for your feet while using any chair as it encourages your feet to be in the proper position.